About Writing Prompts

 There are several reasons writing prompts are important.
 They help shake Writers Block, start the thought process for a piece of flash fiction, short story or novel.
 Some writers who are in between writing projects will us them as a writing exercise.
 They know writing everyday is a way to hone and keep their skills sharp.

 The rules are simple.
-All you will need is a visual writing prompt, paper and writing instrument along with a group of friends.
+All you need is friends, piece of paper and writing instrument along with an imagination and of course a Visual Writing Prompt.
 Each person has five minutes to write a short piece about what they see, what they think happened and what the outcome will be.
 The winner is the person with the best story that answered all the ‘W’ questions.
-Who, What, When and Why along with Where ?
+Who, What, and Where along with When and Why.